 Much of Gabriel’s work cuts across traditionally defined disciplines.
 He combines intellectual rigour and attention to detail with a down-to-earth, common sense approach to litigation.
-As a result, Gabriel is often praised by clients, solicitors (including those acting for opposing parties) and judges for his ability to think outside the box.
+As a result, Gabriel is often praised by clients, solicitors and judges for his ability to think outside the box.

 While a fierce advocate in the courtroom, Gabriel is ever-conscious of the practical and commercial needs of his clients.
 He is regularly instructed to assist in mediations and other forms of alternative dispute resolution.
 In addition to advising and appearing as an advocate, Gabriel has been instructed as an expert on English Law and procedure in a dispute between members of an overseas royal family, and as Special Counsel by the indemnity insurer of well-known City-based solicitors investigating suspected fraud by a number of the partners.